 #3 Gain perspective.

-If you are reading this because you are dealing with “daily life blues,” it’s good to remember that things could be a whole lot worse.
+If you are reading this because you are dealing with “daily life blues,” it’s good to remember that life could be a whole lot worse.
 If you allow your imagination to run freely for merely 20 seconds, you can conceive of a variety of disasters you could be impacted by.

 #4 Do something positive.

 You may not feel like doing anything, much less anything “positive.”
 But do it anyway.
 Just say to yourself, “this is something good, I will do it.”
 It may mean sitting down with a child to read a book.
 It could be finishing the chore you’ve been procrastinating.
-Maybe you should send some encouraging texts or emails.
+Maybe you should send a few encouraging texts or emails.

 Ultimately, the more you can do to get the attention off yourself the better.

 When we are stuck in a rut thinking negatively about our day, it takes some work to get out.
-The best kind of work is not necessarily self-analyzation, but rather evaluating what you can do for others [for a helpful perspective, study or memorize Phil 2:3-8].
+The best kind of work is not necessarily self-analyzation, but rather evaluating what you can do for others [for a helpful perspective, study or memorize Philippians 2:3-8].

 You don’t need to think big, just do something that doesn’t revolve around yourself.
 You’ll be surprised how quickly you can forget you were ever “down” if you jump in and get busy doing selfless tasks.